b-viguier/PhpFk/docs/index.md

 ## Conclusion

 Of course, all of this is _useless_...
-Do NOT use it in production.
+Do NOT use `PhpF**k` in production.
 But keep in mind that some nasty minds could try to send you some dirty PHP instructions, hidden in only 8 characters.
-Anyway, it was a fun challenge for me, I hope you enjoyed all those crispy details like I did.
+Anyway, it was a fun challenge for me, I hope you enjoyed all those juicy details like I did.

 If you're curious, I wrote some functions to transform any PHP code, in [this Github repository](https://github.com/b-viguier/PhpFk).
 It's also a good place if you want to [discuss it](https://github.com/b-viguier/PhpFk/discussions),